11 Party Etiquette Tips to Make you the Perfect Guest

 5. Host gifts

-One should not show up empty handed, especially when a meal is involved.
+Never show up empty handed.
 Wine and chocolates are always welcome, along with flowers provided the host has enough vases to keep them alive.
-Never bring food without asking though because the host may have a specific menu in mind and it implies you don’t trust their culinary skills.
+Never bring food without asking though, especially if you’re invited to a meal.

 6. Don’t be difficult